-I hatched a plan to escape at 17, even though I was unbelievably naive about the ways of the world, by pleading an interest in becoming a nurse thereby fulfilling my mother's dream for herself.
+I hatched a plan to escape at 17, even though I was unbelievably naive about the ways of the world, by pleading an interest in becoming a nurse, thereby cunningly pursuing my mother's dream for herself.
 I didn't actually have any interest in nursing but knew it was my way out.
 My older brother had joined the navy at 16 and I guess I was envious of his escape.
-I went to Sydney alone and never returned home again except for short stays and even shorter fantasies of the kind of love, attention and acceptance I craved but never found.
+I went to Sydney alone and never returned home again except for short stays and even shorter fantasies of the kind of love and acceptance I craved but never found.

 I spent my young adult life trying to please men to get love but that didn't work out well since the only love I was familiar with was the narcicisstic and self-absorbed kind.
 I was attracted to cocky child-men who could publicly fool the world into believing they were normal while in private their demons ruled.
-I was their mother, mostly their provider and support team.
+I was their mother, provider and cheer squad.
 As I look back now I find it bizarre the lengths I went to... starving, perfecting, pruning and shaping myself, paying for everything and working my butt off so I could be loved.

 I was good at working, providing a home and taking care of others so I kept the wheels of life turning for myself and my children.
 I'd learnt that lesson well and there is much to be said for the ability to keep putting one foot in front of the other and getting the next meal on the table.
 This is why women are such great survivors and outlive men consistently.
 Women stay busy, putting others needs before their own, taking care of homes in the same simple ways that women have done for generations.